prof-rossetti/intro-to-python/exercises/dev-collaboration/README.md

 To repeat the process (after changes have been merged):

-  9. From the command-line, checkout the main branch, and pull the most recent changes from the origin main branch.
+  9. Checkout the main branch, and pull the most recent changes from the origin main branch.
   10. Then repeat steps 3-8 above.